-You are currently viewing Easy Original to Sparse Matrix Conversion Code
+You are currently viewing Easy Original to Sparse Matrix and Sparse to Original Matrix Conversion Code

 In computer science and mathematics, a sparse matrix is a particular data structure that is used to store and operate matrices with a large number of zero or empty entries in an efficient manner.
 Sparse matrices minimize memory consumption by storing only the non-zero elements along with their row and column indices, in contrast to dense matrices, where the majority of the components are non-zero.